 This hustle is perfect if you love digging into analytics, crafting strategic roadmaps, and making a measurable impact on business growth.

-What you need: SEO skills, analytics understanding, and patience
+• What you need: SEO skills, analytics understanding, and patience

-How much it costs to start: $0-$600 for courses and software subscriptions
+• How much it costs to start: $0-$600 for courses and software subscriptions

-How much you can make: Usually $35-$100+ per hour, or you can negotiate monthly retainers
+• Earning potential: Usually $35-$100+ per hour, or you can negotiate monthly retainers

-60. Freelance web development
+60. Try freelance web development

-Every business, creator, or entrepreneur needs a solid online presence for sales, branding, or portfolios.
-And if you have experience in dev, you can offer custom site builds, ongoing maintenance, or set up online stores.
+If you have experience in dev, you can offer custom site builds, ongoing maintenance, or set up online stores.

 Getting started usually means diving into bootcamps or online courses, if you don't already know your sh*t.
-Hint: Check out the Whop marketplace.

 To find clients, hit up freelance platforms, reach out to startups directly, or network for referrals.
 You can charge per project or hourly, depending on what fits your style.